iluwatar/java-design-patterns/iterator/README.md

 }
 ```

-In the following example we iterate through the ring type items found in the chest.
+In the following example, we iterate through the ring-type items found in the chest.

 ```java
 var itemIterator = TREASURE_CHEST.iterator(ItemType.RING);